 Two persons are associated if one of them participates, directly or indirectly, in the management, control or capital of the other, or if another person participates, directly or indirectly, in the management, control or capital of both of them.

-The income tax rates applicable, in general, for individuals effective 1 January 2017, are:
+The income tax rates applicable to resident individuals are:

 |annual chareable income of residents (ZMW)||tax rate |